For a graduate student group to become a recognized organization, the Office of Graduate Student Affairs must formally approve it.

 - The purpose or actions of the club cannot contradict university, state and/or federal policies and laws.

 - Organizations will not be recognized if there is a predetermined amount of liability and risk associated with club activities.

-- Membership of the proposed club cannot be limited on the basis of race, gender, religion, nationality, sexual orientation, age, or physical limitation.
+- Proposed club membership cannot be limited by race, gender, religion, nationality, sexual orientation, age or physical limitation.

 - Founding members should be in good standing per the Eligibility Requirements for Involvement.